 Social Security Disability Conditions

-The Bishop Law Firm has represented Social Security Disability clients since 2009 in front of the Social Security Administration.
+The Bishop Law Firm has represented Social Security Disability clients before the Social Security Administration since 2009.
 We offer free case reviews and no fee unless you win.

 Social Security Disability

-After you apply for Social Security Disability or Supplemental Security Income, you may have to go through several levels in order to attain benefits (Initial, Reconsideration, Hearing, Appeals Council and District Court).
+After you apply for Social Security Disability or Supplemental Security Income, you may have to go through several levels to attain benefits (Initial, Reconsideration, Hearing, Appeals Council, and District Court).

 1. Step 1 – Are You Working?
 The Social Security Administration defines work as “Substantial Gainful Activity” (SGA).
-SGA is roughly defined as work from earnings that average more than $1,550.00 (2024) a month.
-If you are making that amount you generally will not qualify for disability.
+SGA is defined as work from earnings that averages more than $1,690.00 per month (2026).
+If you are making that amount, you generally will not qualify for disability.

 As listed above, under the Five Step Sequential Evaluation, Social Security can use the Listing of Impairments (Listings at Step 3) or the Medical Vocational Guidelines (Grids at Step 5) to find you disabled.
-SSA also has the Compassionate Allowance List that can be used in conjunction with the Listings.
+SSA also maintains the Compassionate Allowance List, which can be used alongside the Listings.

 Simply because your impairment is/is not found in the Listings does not mean that you will/will not be found disabled.
-And while increasing age helps immensely on the Grids, there are no guarantees that you will be approved.
+While increasing age helps significantly on the Grids, there is no guarantee of approval.

 What makes someone eligible for Social Security disability?